grygy/pv217-microservices-materials/10/README.md

 #### 3.1.
 Set username and password in `application.properties` in `passenger-service`

 Go to the `passenger-service` and set the username and password in the `application.properties` file.
 Follow the TODOs.

 #### 3.2.
 Use username and password in `passenger-service` to access `baggage-service`

-Go to `BaggageClientCustomHeaders` and add Authorization header with the username and password to the request.
+Go to `BaggageClientCustomHeaders` and add an Authorization header with the username and password to the request.
 Follow the TODOs.

 #### 3.3.
 Test it